openvinotoolkit/model_server/src/custom_nodes/model_zoo_intel_object_detection/README.md

 This custom node analyses the response of models from OpenVINO Model Zoo.
 Based on the inference results and the original image, it generates a list of detected boxes for following object recognition models.
-Each image in the output will be resized to the predefined target size to fit the next inference model in the DAG pipeline.
+Each image in the output will be resized to the predefined target size to fit the input of the next model in the DAG pipeline.
-Additionally to the detected text boxes, in the two additional outputs are returned their coordinates with information about coordinates and confidence levels for the filtered list of detections.
+Additionally to the detected text boxes, two additional outputs are returned - information about coordinates and confidence levels of each box detection.

 # Supported models